 When to Visit Las Vegas, Nevada

-While Vegas is undoubtedly a year-round destination, spring and fall are the ideal times to spend a few days in Las Vegas.
+While Vegas is undoubtedly a year-round destination, spring and fall are the ideal times to spend a few days in Las Vegas, especially if you want to enjoy Las Vegas without gambling (during the hot summer months, the casinos offer a reprieve from the heat).

-The time between March to May and September to November brings moderate weather and the best travel deals.
+The times between March to May and September to November bring moderate weather and some of the best travel deals.

 During this time, the temperatures are mild enough for you to enjoy being outside and can still enjoy the pool parties!